 This concept is reflected in [ECSS-Q-80] clauses 6.2.2.1, where reference is made to [ECSS-Q-30] and [ECSS-Q-40] for the system-level analyses leading to the criticality classification of software products based on the severity of failures consequences.

-Although not explicitly expressed in [ECSS-Q-30], the final categorization of failures, functions and products should be carried out taking into consideration any elements of the system (e.g. independent inhibits, back-ups, etc.) that could eventually reduce the consequences of system failures induced by software (see [ECSS-Q-40] clause 6.5.6).
-The definition of software criticality categories provided in [ECSS-Q-80] Table D-1, should therefore be interpreted with this overall system design in mind.
-For instance, category A software is defined as "Software that if not executed, or if not correctly executed, or whose anomalous behaviour can cause or contribute to a system failure resulting in Catastrophic consequences”.
-The assignment of this category should be done after having taken into consideration all possible system elements, such as independent inhibits, back-ups, etc., that could prevent or mitigate the consequences of that software-caused system failure.
-This concept, however, is not reflected in the ECSS Standards’ requirements at the time when this handbook is being written, thus any project willing to take this approach should reach an agreement between customer and suppliers on a case-by-case basis.

-It should be noted that the criticality classification of the software at system level is performed on software "products", i.e. without decomposing the software into components.
+Attention is drawn to the fact that the criticality classification of the software at system level is performed on software "products", i.e. without decomposing the software into components.
 There are several reasons for that:

 the initial criticality classification of system functions and products is performed during the early phases of the project, when details about the software architecture are typically not available;